amaurijp/nanotox_db/README.md

 4. tocicity endpoint (toxicity_endpoints) / Physical Unit = None (categorical terms has no PU);
 5. toxicity confirmation (toxicity_yes_no) / Physical Unit = None (categorical terms has no PU).

+File `fulltext_filename_id_1.csv` has a list of DOIs of fulltext articles that are being currently processed by our group.
 -------------------------------------------------------------------------------

 The databases were generated from the